 Once a student has booked his or her flights, the flight plans must be turned in to Wes Nemec by hard copy or email.
 The university requires that all students flight plans be submitted before departure.

-Students are allowed to arrive in Costa Rica several days before the program begins, or stay several days later after the program ends.
+Students are allowed to arrive in Costa Rica before the program begins, or stay later after the program ends.
 This choice is up to each individual, and these plans must be disclosed to the BiC staff.

 All ground transportation is provided through the program.
 Students will travel from San Jose to Santa Ana, Heredia, Arenal, Monteverde, Santa Elena, Manuel Antonio, and Quepos, and back to San Jose for departure back to the U.S. Additionally, transportation to and from all planned excursions and company visits will also be provided.